-End of Program Student Learning Outcomes
+End of Program Student Learning Outcomes (EOPSLO)

-At the completion of the nursing program, the graduate nurse will:
+At the end of the program, the graduate will be able to:

-- 1. Integrate clinical judgment process grounded in evidence based practice in the provision of safe health care to patients. - 2.
-Demonstrate responsibility and accountability in the role of a professional nurse. - 3.
+- 1. Integrate clinical reasoning and judgment grounded in evidence-based practice to meet the changing needs of patients. - 2.
+Function effectively as an inter-professional team member to achieve continuity of care and safe patient outcomes. - 3.
 Incorporate principles of communication in the role of a professional nurse. - 4.
-As an advocate to guide patients with health promotion, illness prevention and healthcare decision making. - 5.
-Integrate socioeconomic factors, cultural, spiritual and health beliefs to meet the healthcare needs of a diverse patient population. - 6.
-Manage the care of patients within various healthcare settings to promote positive outcomes.
+Act as an advocate to guide patients toward health promotion, disease prevention, and healthcare decision making. - 5.
+Incorporate socioeconomic, cultural, and spiritual aspects into the care of a diverse patient population. - 6.
+Manage the care of patients within various settings to ensure safe and quality health outcomes